 One person said 'There are horrific waiting lists in CATS.'
 Another commented 'I have no knowledge of CATS'.
-Other people said '.this service is inadequate they only have one or two counsellors'.
-Another participant commented 'this adult service .[is], overrun'.
-A final general feeling was summed up by one man when he said 'CATS in St Luke's only deals with alcoholism'.
+Other people said '...this service is inadequate they only have 1 or 2 counsellors'.
+Another participant commented 'this adult service overrun'.
+A final general feeling was summed up by one man when he said 'CATS in St Luke's only deals with alcoholism'

-Overall feelings expressed: There was a feeling put forward from many that they didn't know much about CATS , many people were misinformed about this service.
+Overall feelings expressed: There was a feeling put forward from many that they didn't know much about CATS, many people were misinformed about this service.
 Others commented that they would like to know more about it and that the Health Board re.
 CATS should engage in PR work in the communities in Kilkenny.
-The overall feeling was that this service was greatly needed in Kilkenny but needed more resources and staff.

-St. Canice's Hospital, Kilkenny.
+St. Canice's Hospital.

 In St Canice's 'they fill you up with drugs' one person said.
-Another young user said commented 'if you want to get stoned you go to Canice's'.
-Another person said 'This is a mental home' and queried if they offered a service for addition
+Another young user said commented 'if you want to get stoned you go to Canice's.
+Another person said 'This is a mental home' and queried if they offered a service for addicts.